-After the PMT has completed the evaluation of all responses, the PMT shall make recommendations for negotiating partners to the Secretaries of EOAF and EOHHS of Administration and Finance who will jointly make decisions about negotiating partners and subsequently about contract awards.
-The Secretaries decision will be based on the PMT's recommendation and on the best interests of the Commonwealth.
+After the PMT has completed the evaluation of all responses, the PMT shall make recommendations for negotiating partners to the Secretary of Administration and Finance who shall make decisions about negotiating partners and subsequently about contract awards.
+The Secretary's decision will be based on the PMT's recommendation and on the best interests of the Commonwealth.
 All awards are contingent upon successful negotiation of the Contract terms.